-- 1. Administrator authorized to install, configure, and maintain the CA; establish and maintain user accounts; configure profiles and audit parameters; and generate component keys. - 2.
-Officer authorized to request or approve certificates or certificate revocations. - 3.
+- 1. Administrator authorized to install, configure, and maintain the CA and KRS; establish and maintain user accounts; configure profiles and audit parameters; and generate component keys. - 2.
+Officer authorized to request or approve certificate issuance, certificate revocation, and key recovery. - 3.
 Audit Administrator authorized to view and maintain audit logs. - 4.
 Operator authorized to perform system backup and recovery.